The Best AI Music Generator

 ➕ Great value pricing plans

-➖ Audio quality needs improvement | Bringing your song ideas to life | Free up to 10 songs daily | | Loudly | ➕ Included customization features
+➖ Audio quality needs improvement | Generating prompt-accurate songs | Free up to 10 songs daily; Pro plans from $8/month | | ElevenLabs | ➕ Best sounding AI music generator

-➕ Great audio quality
+➕Great audio quality

 ➖ Loudly’s AI lacks accuracy with the given prompt